kiIIer/kiIIer/README.md

 Welcome to my GitHub profile! 👋

-I am a 2nd year undergraduate student exploring various programming languages beyond my curriculum.
+My name is Mike Molchanov, aka killer(my nickname from games), and I am a 2nd year undergraduate student exploring various programming languages beyond my curriculum.
 Here on my GitHub profile, I keep track of my learning journey and store my projects and code from university.

 ## About Me 🙋‍♀️